Compared with HTTP1.X, HTTP/2 can make a response faster and more efficiently. It features the following advantages:

 During the handshake process of HTTPS, the protocol version will be negotiated.
 The client uses ALPN (Application-Layer Protocol Negotiation) to inform the server of a list of supported protocols.
 The server selects HTTP/2 or HTTP1.X according to the protocol list.
 It is automatically backward compatible with no additional configuration required.

 - Plaintext HTTP/2 is not supported.
 Mainstream browsers and web servers only support TLS-based HTTP/2 protocol.

 - The HTTP1.X protocol is still used between CLB and real server.

-HTTP/2 is supported in the Beijing, Shanghai, Guangzhou, Hong Kong (China), Silicon Valley, and Frankfurt regions.
+HTTP/2 is supported in regions such as Beijing, Shanghai, Guangzhou, Hong Kong (China), Silicon Valley, Frankfurt and Mumbai.